CRI - Staff & Consultants

 Founded in 1991, CRI has become recognized as the expert source for information on container recycling and container deposit systems, and plays a vital role in educating policymakers, government officials, and the general public regarding the social and environmental impacts of the production and disposal of one-way beverage containers.
 CRI also works to debunk myths about container recycling promoted by the beverage, retail, and container manufacturing industries.

 Susan V. Collins, President

-Ms. Collins has testified before the legislatures of California, Nevada, Vermont, Minnesota, Maryland, Tennessee, and Massachusetts.
+Ms. Collins has testified before the legislatures of California, Connecticut, Maine, Nevada, Vermont, Minnesota, Maryland, Tennessee, and Massachusetts.
 She has been quoted in news stories on National Public Radio, PRI’s The World, BBC radio, KNX radio, KCET’s SoCal Connected (TV), Maryland Public Radio, KQED radio, the New York Times, Wall Street Journal, Los Angeles Times, Minneapolis Star Tribune, Boston Globe, Resource Recycling, Waste 360, Plastics News, and Beverage World, among others.

 Jason Medbury, Webmaster

 Jason has spent the last five years as Technical Director for the educational company Freshi Media, which brings digital media literacy to children around the world.
 A graduate of UCLA and partner in the Media Barons Creative Services, Jason has worked on projects and programs with Monster Digital, Grand-Am and ALMS Series Racing, Movies with a Message and the International Family Film Festival.
 Jason is excited to work with CRI and extend his knowledge and skills to the organization and its message.